 How durable are Hero Forge minis?

-My mini feels robust enough to withstand several years of tabletop game play by with point she’ll likely be retired to a shelf anyway!
+My Premium Plastic mini feels robust enough to withstand several years of tabletop gameplay, by which point she’ll likely be retired to a shelf anyway!

 Of course, only time will tell how durable my mini is!